beastpu/beastpu/README.md

 ### Hi 👋

-- I work in a game company
+- I am working in a game company
 - 🔭 I’m currently working on `golang`, `k8s`